Giffy/AI_CarCrashDetector/README.md

     - car crash accidents type<br>

 First task was to download the candidate videos in order to process the images and homogenize the data.<br>
-We used OpenCV library to extract the frames and scikit-image to resize to 640 width and convert colors to grayscale.
+We used OpenCV library to extract the frames, and scikit-image to modify and resize them.
+Frames are converted to 640 pixels width and from colors to grayscale.

+# Dataset preparation

+Once images are processed, starts the tough task which is visualize and clasify the images between accidents and no-accidents.